Memories & Reflections

-I don't even know where my great-grandfather Thomas O'Hara was born in Ireland or exactly when he arrived in Canada.
-He was married in Ottawa, Ontario November 6, 1843 at the age of 25.
+I don't know where in Ireland my great-grandfather, Thomas O'Hara, was born or exactly when he arrived in Canada.
+He married in Ottawa (then Bytown) Ontario, November 6, 1843 at the age of 25.
 So he possibly arrived about 1839, in time to escape the Irish Potato Famine.
 It would be nice to know something of his trip up the Ottawa River from Montréal or did he come via the Rideau Canal?
-And what about his experiences as a pioneer in the Ottawa Valley?
+And what about his experience as a pioneer in the Ottawa Valley?
 I can infer something of how he prospered by reading his will.
 Thomas O'Hara's descendents are all across North America as are the descendents of my mother's side of the family.

 Maybe in years to come someone related to me will wonder what my life was like, spanning most of the 20th century and into the 21st.
-As a matter of fact, there probably are things about my life that I have not considered important enough to tell my own children.
-So, in case it is of interest to anyone, here are some of the highlights.
+So, in case it is of interest to anyone, here are some of the highlights of my life.

 My father worked for my mother's brother and his wife who owned a wholesale and retail grocery business in Silver Centre.
 My uncle's name was Hubert Brennan.
 He must have been proud of his name, judging by the sign on the roof of their store.